spec-first/connexion/docs/quickstart.rst

 Application can return errors using ``connexion.problem``.

-Swagger Json
+Swagger JSON
 ------------
-Connexion makes the Swagger specification in json format available from ``swagger.json`` in the base path of the api.
+Connexion makes the OpenAPI/Swagger specification in JSON format available from ``swagger.json`` in the base path of the API.

 Swagger UI
 ----------